-At SAS we specialize in EASA regulations and staying at the forefront of what is happening in industry.
+At SAS we specialize in EASA regulations and staying at the forefront of what is happening in the industry.

-This course is designed primarily for Airworthiness Authorities and focuses on the relationship between EASA Driven Airworthiness Regulatory obligations and the methods whereby Industry is able to show compliance.
+This course is designed primarily for Airworthiness Authorities and focuses on the relationship between EASA Driven Airworthiness Regulatory obligations and the methods whereby the Industry is able to show compliance.

 Using EASA regulatory compliance as the baseline with appropriate consideration of both the Federal Airworthiness Authority (FAA) and International Civil Aviation Organisation (ICAO).

 EASA Airworthiness regulation within the commercial environment is a deeply complex and wide-reaching subject.
 Harmonization with the FAA plays a significant role in delivering Initial Airworthiness Compliance.

 All Sofema Aviation Services Instructors have a minimum of 20 years of experience and bring a wealth of personal competency and practical experience to the training.